Events

 Relaxed event

-There will be a Relaxed attitude to noise and movement within the event and people are free to come and go in all sessions as they wish.
-Lighting will be kept on low in the auditorium to allow for easy movement and sound during presentations will be kept at a comfortable level.
+There will be a relaxed attitude to noise and movement within the event and people are free to come and go in all sessions as they wish.
+Lighting will be kept on low in the rooms to allow for easy movement and sound during presentations will be kept at a comfortable level.

 During evening performances there may be lighting effects and loud noise which will be indicated within the schedule item.